-Wear scarves to avoid soiling the collar, especially for leather and suede coats.
+- Wear scarves to avoid soiling the collar, especially for leather and suede coats.
 Oily stains from hair and skin preparations can permanently stain some fabrics.

 - Make an effort to clean the coat once during the season and again before storing.

 - When storing, hang your coat on a padded hanger in a well-ventilated closet.
 Avoid hanging a coat by its neck on a coat rack.
 For off season storage, place it in a garment bag.
 This will help to prevent insect bites.

 Coats, blazers and jackets are usually expensive garments.
 Keeping them in top condition will not only safeguard your investment and avoid having to buy new ones, you will also look impressive and outstanding in them.

 Utopia Cleaners serves customers in the Greater Boston area.
 Bring your coats and jackets to our dry cleaners or schedule a dry cleaning pickup today!